-R57 A robot must not get stuck together with any other robot due to active interference, blocking or collision.
+R53 A robot must not get stuck together with any other robot due to active interference, blocking or collision.

 Penalties: Counting from when an entanglement is determined, warnings shall be issued against the offending robot based on the length of the violation.
 If it exceeds 10 seconds, a first Yellow Card will be issued.
 Thereafter, each 20 seconds will incur a further Yellow Card.
 This shall carry on until the robot is ejected.
-Regardless of whether the offending robot is alive, if the violation goes on for longer than 90 seconds, the offending team will be issued a Round Forfeiture.
+Regardless of whether the offending robot is alive, if the violation goes on for longer than 90 seconds, the offending team may be issued a Round Forfeiture, as judged based on their subjective intention.

-R58 No robot may attack the Aerial Robot, Dart Launcher and Radar of the opposing team.
+R54 No robot may attack the Aerial Robot, Dart Launcher and Radar of the opposing team.